-In 2019, the Group, through MCMI, entered into a ten-year secured long-term loan agreement with a local bank for ₱1,500.0 million to refinance the construction of MCMI's school buildings and facilities that were initially funded by short-term loans.
-MCMI made partial drawdowns against this agreement amounting to ₱680.0 million, ₱350.0 million and ₱470.0 million in January, June and July 2019, respectively.
+In 2019, the Group, through MCMI, entered into a ten-year secured long-term loan agreement with a local bank for P1,500.0 million to refinance the construction of MCMI's school buildings and facilities that were initially funded by short-term loans.
+MCMI made partial drawdowns against this agreement amounting to P680.0 million, P350.0 million and P470.0 million in January, June and July 2019, respectively.
 The loans were subject to prevailing borrower's rate, plus a minimum spread of 0.50% per annum, but in no case lower than 4% per annum, subject to quarterly repricing.
 MCMI shall repay the loan in 20 equal quarterly installments to start at the end of 21st quarter from the initial drawdown date.
-The loans were secured by the land and related improvements owned by MCMI with carrying value of \$\mathbb{P}2,382.0\$ million and \$\mathbb{P}2,361.5\$ million as of December 31, 2021 and 2020, respectively, and suretyship of MESI (Note 10).
-The loans were subject to certain positive and negative covenants such as the requirement for MESI to maintain its debt service cover ratio of at least 1.0 at all times and its debt-to-equity ratio of at least 75:25 starting on the third year of the loan (January 2022) reckoned from initial drawdown date of January 2019.
+The loans were secured by the land and related improvements owned by MCMI with carrying value of P2,385.0 million and P2,382.0 million as of December 31, 2022 and 2021, respectively, and suretyship of MESI (Note 10).
+The loans were subject to certain positive and negative covenants such as the requirement for MCMI to maintain its debt service cover ratio of at least 1.0 at all times and maximum D:E ratio of 75:25 starting on the third year of the loan (January 2022) reckoned from initial drawdown date of January 2019.